-- 5.6 Risk Associated With Standing Water.
+- 3.6 Risk Associated With Standing Water.
 When standing water is present, aircraft braking can rapidly degrade as the contact area of the tire is lifted away from the pavement by the effects of hydroplaning.
 When this occurs, pilots have reported that the aircraft feels like it accelerates.
 This change in sensation is because braking performance can degrade in a matter of seconds, resulting in up to a 77-percent decrease in braking force.
 This rapid decrease in friction also affects cornering ability, making lateral drift more difficult to control, if not impossible.
-Unexpected handling characteristics due to standing water have been shown to lead to pilot confusion and a possible delay in the use of thrust reversers or ground spoilers.
-The result can often be a runway overrun or lateral excursion. - 5.6.1 RwyCC Limitations.
-Note on the RCAM (see Table 2-1) that only 1/8 inch of water separates a wet runway (with a RwyCC of 5 and "good" braking action) from a runway contaminated with standing water (and a RwyCC of 2 and "medium to poor" braking action).
+Unexpected handling characteristics due to standing water have been shown to lead to pilot confusion and a possible delay in the use of thrust reversers or ground spoilers. - 3.6.1 RwyCC Limitations.
+Note on the RCAM (see Table 3-2, Pilot/Operator Runway Condition Assessment Matrix (RCAM)) that only 1/8 inch of water separates a wet runway (with a RwyCC of 5 and "good" braking action) from a runway contaminated with standing water (and a RwyCC of 2 and "medium to poor" braking action).
 This dramatic difference is due to the possibility of dynamic hydroplaning that may occur any time water depth exceeds 1/8 inch.

-5.6.2 Operations at Foreign (Non-U.S.) Airports.
+3.6.2 Operations at Foreign (Non-U.S.) Airports.

-- 5.6.2.1 Pilots should be aware that the design and maintenance standards referenced in this AC might not be met in other countries.
-Standards for design, construction, and maintenance of runways are based on ICAO Annex 14, Aerodromes, standards; however, they may lack oversight in implementation of those standards. - 5.6.2.2 Outside of the United States, there is often less usage of grooving or PFC overlay which, when present, will normally aid in drainage, mitigate the risk of hydroplaning during active precipitation, and improve braking action.
-Unless the pilot is knowledgeable of an international airport's runway maintenance program, and sure that the runway has improved drainage capabilities with grooved or PFC surfaces, they should consider basing their TOA assessment on the recommendations in paragraph 5.6.1. - 5.7 Aircraft Performance Considerations.
-In addition to runway surface conditions, the following considerations may also impact operational landing distance calculations: - Runway slope, - Airport elevation, - Wind, - Temperature, - Airplane weight and configuration, - Approach speed at threshold, - Adjustment to landing distance (such as autoland), and - Planned use of airplane ground deceleration devices. - 5.8 Autobrake and Manual Brake Usage.
-When autobrakes are a part of the aircraft's landing configuration, the landing distance assessment is not intended to force a higher than necessary autobrake selection.
-Autobrakes normally target a deceleration rate and may not require the employment of the full braking capabilities of the aircraft.
-Conversely, landing calculations using manual brakes assume that the full capability of the aircraft's wheel brake system is employed during the rollout phase. - 5.8.1 Safety Margin.
-To accommodate for real-world operational variations, the manual wheel braking landing distance used for a TOA assessment includes a safety margin of at least 15 percent.
-For operations when the runway is dry, or when the runway is wet, grooved, or PFC, if the manual braking distance provides a 15 percent safety margin, then the braking technique may include a combination of autobrakes and manual brakes even if the selected autobrake landing data does not provide a 15 percent safety margin.
-The operator will need to ensure that proper procedures and crew training are in place when the selected autobrake landing data does not provide a 15 percent safety margin.
+- 3.6.2.1 Pilots should be aware that the design and maintenance standards referenced in this AC might not be met in other countries.
+Standards for design, construction, and maintenance of runways are based on ICAO Annex 14, Aerodromes, standards; however, they may lack oversight in implementation of those standards.

+- 3.6.2.2 Outside of the United States, there is often less usage of grooving or PFC overlay which, when present, will normally aid in drainage, mitigate the risk of hydroplaning during active precipitation, and improve braking action.
+Unless the pilot is knowledgeable of an international airport's runway maintenance program, and sure that the runway has improved drainage capabilities with grooved or PFC surfaces, they should consider basing their TOA assessment on the recommendations in paragraph 3.6.1.

+- 3.7 Aircraft Performance Considerations.
+In addition to runway surface conditions, the following considerations may also impact operational landing distance calculations:

+- Runway slope,

+- Airport pressure altitude,

+- Wind,

+- Temperature,

+- Airplane weight and configuration,

+- Approach speed at threshold,

+- Adjustment to landing distance (such as autoland), and

+- Planned use of airplane ground deceleration devices.